-According to IBM’s 2024 Cost of a Data Breach Report, organizations that deploy AI and automation in security operations detect and contain breaches 98 days faster than those that don’t — at an average cost savings of $2.2M per breach.
-The same principle applies to IT operations broadly: faster detection and faster resolution have a direct, measurable dollar value.
+According to IBM’s 2024 Cost of a Data Breach Report, organizations that deploy AI and automation in security operations detect and contain breaches 98 days faster than those that don’t, at an average cost savings of $2.2M per breach.
+The same principle applies across IT operations broadly: faster detection and resolution have a direct, measurable dollar value.

-This guide covers where AI delivers reliable value for IT teams, where off-the-shelf tools hit a ceiling, and how to decide whether custom AI development makes financial sense for your environment.
+This guide covers where AI delivers reliable value for IT teams, where off-the-shelf tools hit a ceiling, and how to evaluate whether custom AI development makes financial sense for your environment.
+By the end, you should know which IT workflows are worth piloting, which should stay inside standard tools, and when a custom roadmap is financially defensible.

 TL;DR: AI for IT Teams at a Glance